 Advanced glycation end products (AGEs) are harmful compounds that form naturally in the bloodstream when protein or fat combine with sugar.
 This process is known as glycation.
 Glycation interferes with cell function, making them more vulnerable to damage and premature aging.

-Aside from AGEs that occur in the body, they can also be found in meals.
+Aside from AGEs that occur in the body, they may also be found in meals.
 Uncooked animal-derived foods naturally contain AGEs.
 However, cooking causes the creation of additional AGEs in these foods.

 Grilling, broiling, roasting, searing, and frying in particular, promote and speed the production of new AGEs.
 Diets that include a lot of foods cooked at high temperatures are thought to be the main source of AGEs.

-It’s common knowledge that overeating and obesity can lead to major health issues.
+It’s common knowledge that overeating and obesity may lead to major health issues.
 The fact that they may increase your risk of insulin resistance, diabetes, and heart disease is particularly concerning.